 23 August 2018

 Sarah Britton begins her doctoral research in the Lab.
-Sarah brings with her extensive experience in studies of avian life history evolution, most recently from her Master's thesis at Western Carolina University, as well as a fascinating record of outdoor education leadership programs from Wyoming to Tanzania.
+Sarah brings with her extensive experience in studies of avian life history evolution, most recently from her Master's thesis at Western Carolina University, as well as a wide-ranging record of outdoor leadership programs from Wyoming to Tanzania.

 10 July 2018